 “Another goal is to find out the difference in temperature recorded by thermal imaging with peatland temperatures to enable future automated detection of fires from drone images.
 It is hoped that later this technology can be used to support fire-fighting efforts by helping detect fires.” he said.

-CIMTROP UPR researcher, Petris Perkasa, revealed that the use of this thermal drone would reduce operational costs for disaster management, especially in the Natural Laboratory of Peat-swamp Forest (NLPSF) area.
-Thermal drones can also be used to find fire-fighting paths and safe evacuation routes for fire fighters.
+CIMTROP UPR researcher, Petris Perkasa, revealed that the use of this thermal drone would reduce operational costs for disaster management, especially in the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park.
+Thermal drones can also be used to find fire-fighting paths and safe evacuation routes for firefighters.

 Written by BNF’s Content Creator, Yohanes Prahara